brice/seven-adventure/Week2/README.md

 2 Create a list syntax that users brackets

+- See day3_2_xml.io.
+I used curlyBrackets and squreBrackets

 3 Enhance the XML program to handle attributes.
 Exemple book({"author": "Tate"}) would print <book author="Tate">